-Definition: Cyber crime is any activity that is directed against a computer or computer network with the intent of damaging, disclosing, stealing or denying information.
-These nefarious activities may be perpetrated by a variety of individuals ranging from simple unauthorized access by a “script kiddie” to international organized crime.
+Definition: Cyber crime (frequently conflated to one word, cybercrime) is any illegal activity directed against a computer or computer network with the intent of damaging, disclosing, stealing or denying information.
+These criminal activities may be perpetrated by a variety of individuals ranging from simple unauthorized access by a “script kiddie” to international organized crime.
 Information security is very important.
 An organization must have security policies that address the problem.

-The entire Internet is permeated with predatory attacks on information infrastructures.
+The entire Internet is saturated with predatory attackers dedicated to the harming information infrastructures.
 Targets are routinely scouted for vulnerabilities, identified and then intruded upon.
 The total dollar loss per year is in the billions.